Homological Mirror Symmetry for Calabi-Yau hypersurfaces in projective space: The affine Fukaya category

 \subsection{The affine Fukaya category}

 Let $M$ be an exact symplectic manifold with convex boundary.
 In this section, we define the {\bf affine Fukaya category}, $\mathcal{F}(M)$.
 It will be a $\bm{G}(M)$-graded $A_{\infty}$ category.
-The definition is very closely related to the definition of the affine Fukaya category $\mathcal{F}'(M)$, given in \cite[Section 12]{Seidel2008}, to which the reader is referred for all technical details.
+The definition is very closely related to the definition of the exact Fukaya category $\mathcal{F}'(M)$, given in \cite[Section 12]{Seidel2008}, to which the reader is referred for all technical details.
 We will see that $\mathcal{F}(M)$ is essentially a full subcategory of $\mathcal{F}'(M)$ with a richer grading structure -- in particular, the analytic details of defining moduli spaces of pseudoholomorphic disks to define the $A_{\infty}$ structure maps are completely analogous.

 Objects of $\mathcal{F}(M)$ are embedded anchored Lagrangian branes.
-For each pair of objects, we choose a Floer datum on $M$, and for all moduli spaces of boundary-punctured holomorphic disks with boundary components labelled by anchored Lagrangian branes, we make a consistent universal choice of perturbation data on $M$.
+For each pair of objects, we choose a Floer datum on $M$ (in the sense of \cite[Section 8e]{Seidel2008}), and for all moduli spaces of boundary-punctured holomorphic disks with boundary components labelled by anchored Lagrangian branes, we make a consistent universal choice of perturbation data on $M$ (in the sense of \cite[Section 9h]{Seidel2008}).
 We assume that the action of $Y(M)$ on anchored Lagrangian branes lifts to an action on Floer and perturbation data (i.e., if we change some of the boundary labels of a boundary-punctured holomorphic disk by the action of $Y(M)$, then the perturbation datum does not change).